abcrtzyn/AdventOfCode/README.md

 'status.csv' describes the status of each problem.

-- A number indicates how many parts are completed
+- Stars shows how many parts are completed
+- Status shows what work there is left
+    - 'done' indicates that solutions are complete.
+I may try to solve them using a different method later.
-- 'work' indicates that it is to be worked into a standardized form and or simplified
+    - 'work' indicates that it is to be worked into a standardized form, simplified, and or made clearer
-- 'done' indicates that I am done working on I try to do it in a different language
+    - 'rework' means there is a solution that the solution I use to solve it is not there.
+I essentially have to resolve it
+    - 'solve' means that there are still unsolved parts

 It also marks which languages are used in each day.

+### Todo

+'todo.txt' is a list of items that I would like to get around to doing, usually solving in a different language.

 ### Running files